How Useful is Continued Pre-Training for Generative Unsupervised Domain Adaptation?: Discussion

 \section{Discussion}

 \paragraph{The Computational Trade-off of~\mlm} Our results in Section~\ref{sec:main-results} show that continued pre-training and methods promoting domain invariance are competitive with each other.
 Continued pre-training suffers from the computational drawback of requiring an additional phase of training.
-Conversely, invariance based methods are difficult to optimize, possibly requiring more runs to achieve a stable optimum, and having a higher amortized computational cost.
+Conversely, invariance-based methods are difficult to optimize, possibly requiring more runs to achieve a stable optimum, and having a higher amortized computational cost.
 Inspired by~\citet{karouzos2021udalm}, we introduce a simple single phase variant of continued pre-training which is \textit{equivalent} in performance to its two phase variant, nullifying the additional computational overhead of the approach (more details in Appendix~\ref{sec:single-phase-mlm}).

-\paragraph{UDA in the age of LLMs} Recent breakthroughs in scale have showcased that large language models (LLMs) are highly powerful, and can perform various downstream tasks with limited or no training.
+\paragraph{UDA in the Age of LLMs} Recent breakthroughs in scale have showcased that large language models (LLMs) are highly powerful, and can perform various downstream tasks with limited or no training.
 This may raise question on the relevance of the UDA problem as a whole --- does a model even require expensive adaptation to a domain it may have already been exposed to during pre-training?
 In addition to our analysis in Section~\ref{sec:cpt-requirement}, we argue that the requirement to adapt small models to unseen domains still holds in specific cases.
-Small supervised models have been shown to outperform zero-shot general-purpose LLMs on various downstream tasks~\citep{huang2023reevaluation, zhu2023multilingual}, and safety critical domains like healthcare and finance would benefit more from these models than a generalist LLM.
+Small supervised models have been shown to be comparable with, or even outperform, zero-shot general-purpose LLMs on various downstream tasks~\citep{huang2023reevaluation, zhu2023multilingual, tang2024minicheck}, serving as lightweight and customizeable (through fine-tuning) alternatives.
+Safety critical domains like healthcare and finance would benefit more from these models than a generalist LLM.
 Our study does not address how to better adapt to domains, rather we investigate ways a model may adapt to data unseen during pre-training.
 This is a question that holds for current LLMs, and will continue to hold as long as models are unable to access infinite data during pre-training.